ellacutler/ChessOpeningProjectEllaCutler/readme.md

 ## Where I am Currently:

 - Implemented core functionality in `board.py`, `game.py` , `screen.py` and `run.py`, so a student can as of right now play a chess game.
 I also have implemented some basic functionality in `opening.py` and have lightly integrated it into the system.
+Also added buttons for features that my friend would like to have in the future.

 - My next steps is to first to fully flesh out `opening.py`, so the flashcard functionality works.
 After that point, I will then implement the spaced repetition system.